Tues/Thurs Classes:

 Forget about any site that summarizes and tells you what a book or story is about.
 I want to know what you think not Wikipedia or Sparknotes or Shmoop or enotes Form your own opinions and never worry about misinterpreting something in Literature.
 It is all about interpretation.
 When I ask you to use reliable/critical sources, I am doing so to improve your writing and your ability to critically think about a text or subject.
 The outside sources well be the evidence or proof for YOUR points about the text.

-Not reliable sources (ANY PAPERS USING/CITING/TAKING INFO FROM THESE SOURCES WILL RECEIVE AN F!):
+reliable sources (ANY PAPERS USING/CITING/TAKING INFO FROM THESE SOURCES WILL

 anyfreepapers.com